Nuix/discover-app-graphed-results/README.md

 - Connect API querying
 - Constructing custom tools in Ringtail's UI
 - Responding to user actions from Ringtail, and
-- Manipulating Ringtail's facet selection state
+- Manipulating Ringtail's Browse selection state

 ## How to run it
 1. Sync this repo locally